About Us

 Be prepared, the weather can change quickly in Munich and the temperatures can vary wildly even in the summer.
 For example, during a meal one night the weather went from a pleasant summer’s evening to torrential rain, thunder, lightening, high winds and cold temperatures in the space of half an hour or so.

 We stay with friends when we visit Munich, but the city does have a good range of places to stay from guest houses up to luxurious hotels.
 Prices tend to be good when compared to places like London and Rome too.
 Our advice would be to try to get a hotel near the English Garden but within easy walking distance of the city centre.
-There are more accommodation options here: cheap hotels in Munich.
+You can see the full range of accommodation options here with customer reviews: Hotels.com

 MORE ON MUNICH